Axel Springer: Career under the Hitler regime

 Axel Caesar Springer was born on 2 May 1912 in Altona, a borough of Hamburg, the son of Ottilie (née Müller) and Hinrich Springer.
 The senior Springer owned a small printing and publishing firm, Hammerich & Lesser-Verla, and was the treasurer of the centrist or centre-left German Democratic Party (Deutsche Demokratische Partei).

 After being apprenticed as a compositor he worked on his father’s paper, Altonaer Nachrichten.
 Following Hitler's assumption of untrammeled power in 1933, new press ordinances made Springer directly accountable to the Ministry of Propaganda, although as editor of the sports and business pages he may have remained relatively free of Nazi-party dictation.
 After paper shortages shut the daily in 1941, he stayed with the firm printing literary works until Allied air raids in 1944 destroyed both the business premises and the family home.

 Notwithstanding its vilification by the Nazis, Springer was a jazz enthusiast.
 He played with the possibility of a career in music.
 His model was the Austrian tenor Richard Tauber, a star of both film and operatic stage who, having a Jewish parent, was also deprecated by the regime.

 In 1933, Springer married Martha Else Meyer, whose father (like Tauber's) was Jewish.
 They divorced in 1938.
 While the divorce papers list Springer's infidelity as grounds (he would have five wives over the course of his 73 years), by 1938 it was clear that his marriage to a person classified, under the new race laws, as a "half-Jew", a Mischling, would bar him as an editor and publisher.
 Springer would later support both Meyer and her mother, who survived the Theresienstadt Ghetto.
-Springer later commented: "I cannot say I didn't know what was happening.
+After the war Springer commented: "I cannot say I didn't know what was happening.
 In 1933 I stood on the Kurfürstendamm in Berlin and watched Nazi Storm Troopers beating up old Jews.
 I was a young man, and I couldn't do anything about it.
 But I never forgot it".

 In 1934, Springer joined the National Socialist Motorist Corps (Nationalsozialistisches Kraftfahrkorps, NSKK).
 He later claimed that this was to secure "a Nazi-uniformed buffer" for his family "in an organization that did not make any major ideological commitments and that allowed politics to be combined with the motorsport that I loved so much.”
 Other NSKK members who would go on to occupy prominent positions in the post-war Federal Republic offered similar careerist explanations, among them Springer's future rival in publishing Franz Burda, Franz Josef Strauss who was to lead Bavaria's ruling Christian Social Union, and (a purportedly inactive party member) Kurt Georg Kiesinger, West Germany's third Chancellor.
 Contrary to their picture of a relatively "apolitical" motorist club, the NSKK was a paramilitary organisation, implicated in the regime's racist policy of exclusion and discrimination (it screened its members for Aryan traits) and in the anti-semitic pogroms of 1938.